MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Bootstrap-An-Express-Project/content.md

 # (hit enter for each option it asks for to select the default choice)
 ```

-With the commands above you made a new directory: 'rotten-potatoes', changed to that director, and initialized a new npm project in that directory.
+With the commands above you made a new directory: 'rotten-potatoes', changed to that directory, and initialized a new npm project in that directory.

 Now add Express.js and touch `app.js`